 Corporate event photography is a difficult art to master.
-Because it takes place in a pressurised environment where you often only get one chance to take the vital shots, it really isn’t something to be learning on the job.
-So that you don’t have to learn the hard way, we have put together a list of corporate event photography tips that will ensure you get it right on the night.
+As it usually takes place in a pressurised environment where you often only get one chance to take the vital shots, it isn’t something that's easy to learn on the job.
+As photographers who've gained lots of experience as event photographers in Newcastle and beyond, we don’t want you to have to learn the hard way, so we have put together a list of corporate event photography tips that will ensure you get it right on the night.

 First of all, it is important to draw the distinction between corporate portrait photography and corporate event photography.
 With corporate portrait photography, the photographer’s job is to take creative corporate headshots that would normally appear in company publications.
 However, for this article, we want to concentrate on event photography, i.e. pictures of delegates, speakers and the overall scene at an industry conference or company event.

 Some photographers mistakenly think that corporate photography is dull and monotonous.
 We can say from experience that it most certainly isn’t.
 By default, a corporate event always puts the photographer in amongst a diverse range of people, and sometimes, world leaders in their respective fields.
 The location can also be very interesting.
 Not all corporate events fit the stereotype of a conference in a nondescript hotel conference suite.
 As corporate event photographers in Newcastle we recently had a great opportunity to shoot an event for Accenture in Hoults Yard.

 Sage, Gateshead - A popular venue for corporate events in the North East.

 The success of corporate photography can be heavily dependent on the initial discussion.
 Although we will offer some tips on how to take the best corporate event photos on the day, we cannot emphasise enough just how important it is to get your preparation right.